How the European Roulette Works: Full Guide

 This means that you will bet one chip on it and another four chips on 18, 29, 9, 31 each.
 Considering all four numbers are neighbours of 22.

 Apart from the betting options, there are different strategies that UK market gamblers use to play more efficiently.
-The most popular is the roulette Martingale system that’s easy to understand and apply.
+The most popular are the roulette Martingale system and the Paroli betting system. which are easy to understand and apply.

 European Roulette Payout

 The game has a specific house edge of 2.63%, which results in an RTP of 97.3%.
 This can differ between games and casinos, but usually, it stays between those margins.
 The best online casinos that payout have a similar RTP or even higher.